tpeo/full-stack-learning-repo-2022/Week_5/README.md

   - todos: [Objects] <- each object will look like the following
     - todo: string
     - id: id of the todo
+    - email: email of user who created the todo

 POST: /todo <- creates a TODO item for a user